I will explain the differences between commercial and private gyms in this article.

-So you’re a certified fitness trainer, you need gym Options for Your PT Career, look no further, I have it all figured out.
+So you’re a certified fitness trainer and need gym Options for Your PT Career, look no further; I have it all figured out.

-Whichever the case, once you’ve got your credentials, you’ll want to plan on what to do next.
-As a fledgling trainer, you could start grinding for private clients, strike out on your own and figure out the system.
+Whichever the case, once you’ve got your credentials, you’ll want to plan what to do next.
+As a fledgling trainer, you could start grinding for private clients, figure out independently, and figure out the system.

-The problem with this is that in the beginning phases of actually working as a personal trainer, your access to clients will be ZERO.
-Unless you have some form of reputation or popularity preceding your certified status.
+The problem with this is that in the beginning phases of working as a personal trainer, your access to clients will be ZERO unless you have some form of reputation or popularity preceding your certified status.

-For example, if you happen to be influential, a former pro athlete, celebrity or fitness influencer, you can easily start racking up a sizeable client base simply off your social status.
+For example, if you are influential, a former pro athlete, celebrity, or fitness influencer, you can easily start raising a sizeable client base simply off your social status.

 But alas, most of us aren’t blessed with popularity, so you’ll need to position yourself in an environment where you are exposed to prospective clients at a high enough frequency that you can start building enough experience and a reputation.